webworker01/knomp/README.md

 ```

-Now, let's run the assets. _If you don't know what pubkey is skip this step and start up your komodod daemon as instructed by the individual coin's team_
+Now, let's run the assets.
+This will start ALL of the assets might take a day or so to sync, depending on system speed/network connection.
- - This will start ALL of the assets might take a day or so to sync, depending on system speed/network connection.
+_If you don't know what pubkey is skip this step and start up your komodod daemon as instructed by the individual coin's team_
 ```shell
 cd ~/komodo/src
 ./assetchains
 ```

 Once all these chains have synced up we can configure the stratum.

 We need node and npm installed

 ```shell
 cd ~